This privacy notice tells you what to expect when Mirus collects personal information. It applies to information we collect about:

 Data processors are third parties who provide elements of our recruitment service for us.
 We have contracts in place with our data processors.
 This means that they cannot do anything with your personal information unless we have instructed them to do it.
 They will not share your personal information with any

-If you are employed by the Mirus, relevant details about you will be provided to Carval who provide payroll services to the Mirus.
+If you are employed by Mirus, relevant details about you will be stored in the Brightpay payroll system.
 This will include your name, bank details, address, date of birth, National Insurance Number and salary.

 Likewise, your details will be provided to Legal and General who are the administrators of the Pension Scheme, of which Mirus is a member